pberlizov/adaptive-reliability-layer/README.md

 ## Why this exists

-Public fraud streams (ULB, IEEE-CIS, PaySim) show **94–99% frozen accuracy** — accuracy looks fine.
-But the model is quietly degrading on shifted segments, and the standard fix (scheduled retrain) fires too late and adapts too broadly.
+Public fraud streams (ULB, IEEE-CIS, PaySim) show good accuracy.
+But the model is quietly degrading on shifted segments, and the standard fix (scheduled retrain) fires too late and adapts too broadly, in addition to being expensive.

 For AML and fraud teams, a retrain isn't a free operation.
 It means: retraining on millions of labeled transactions, engineering the dataset, running backtests, getting model risk sign-off (SR 11-7 / TRIM in regulated institutions), staging a deployment, and holding a rollback window.
-Teams that retrain on a fixed schedule — or every time a drift alarm fires — are paying that cost repeatedly for shifts that either resolve on their own or don't affect decision quality.
+Teams that retrain on a fixed schedule, or every time a drift alarm fires, are paying that cost repeatedly for shifts that either resolve on their own or don't affect decision quality.
 ARL's primary job is to distinguish "this shift requires intervention" from "this shift can be safely held," and to take the smallest bounded action that stabilizes the model — deferring unnecessary retrains and their associated compliance overhead.

 The core problem is harder than it looks: **labels arrive weeks after inference** (fraud chargebacks, engine failures, clinical outcomes).
 You can't do standard online learning.
 You need a controller that learns from delayed feedback, knows when to hold, and can prove it didn't harm anything.